burdakovd/dapps.earth/README.md

 In the future, browser could detect IPFS (not talking about Swarm here as it is much younger) content automatically, and check hash of whatever the server returned to avoid MITM attacks.

 This is not done yet, so for now you have to trust the gateway is operating honestly.
 However, you don't have to trust me.
-The code and deployment procedure is carefully designed in a way that allows you to verify that it is running the code from Github and nothing else.
+The code is open-sourced, and the deployment procedure is carefully designed in a way that allows you to verify that it is running the code from Github and nothing else.

 See [audit page](https://dapps.earth/audit.html) to verify in a trustless fashion that EC2 instance that powers this website has been launched in tamperproof way.
 Please review the audit procedure carefully.
 Once the instance is launched, it pulls updates from `release` branch of the Github repository and does not allow manual modifications.
 All updates are also logged and are available in the [server logs](https://dapps.earth/integrity/).